A review by Shlomoh Sherman

 Armstrong is shown throwing his deceased daughter's little bracelet into a moon crater.

 Sometime after the successful moon landing and the return of the crew, certain people put forth the theory that the landing was fake, a plot by the American government to fool the world into believing that going to the moon was impossible.
-FIRST MAN doesn't deal with this issue but the idea that NASA was not able to accomplish the landing and so had to create a false film about me has always struck me as crazy.
+FIRST MAN doesn't deal with this issue but the idea that NASA was not able to accomplish the landing and so had to create a false film about it has always struck me as crazy.
 But, not surprisingly, this fits into the ideas that some have that the government is essentially evil and always plotting against its citizens.

 The magazine, Popular Mechanics, had this to say about faking a moon landing: